 - Make a list of all the good things that will happen when you quit.
-Remember, there are health benefits and non-health benefits to quitting.
+Remember, there are many health benefits and additional perks to quitting.

 - Celebrate the completion of goals by rewarding yourself.
 You may even wish to make a plan for the money you will be saving now that you aren’t spending it on cigarettes.